MattCBowman/Locomotive-fundamentals/README.md

   {% endfor %}

-The syntax is the following : ```contents.slug_of_your_model.group_by_field_name```, with the field name corresponding to the ```select``` type field you group by entries.
+The syntax is the following: ```contents.slug_of_your_model.group_by_field_name```, with the field name corresponding to the ```select``` type field you group by entries.

-As explained in the documentation : *The method returns an ordered Array of Hash.
+As explained in the documentation: *The method returns an ordered Array of Hash.
 Each Hash stores 2 keys, name which is the name of the option and entries which is the list of the ordered entries for the option.
 The Array is ordered based on the order of the options set in the back-office.*

 So we first loop on each value of the ```select``` type field, which is "cat", and then for each "cat" we loop on each entries of this category.